Unboxed-Software/solana-course/content/program-state-management.md

 Next, let’s calculate the rent that our new account will need.
 Recall that rent is the amount of lamports a user must allocate to an account for storing data on the Solana network.
 To calculate rent, we must first calculate the amount of space our new account requires.

-The `MovieAccountState` struct has three fields.
+The `MovieAccountState` struct has four fields.
 We will allocate 1 byte each for `rating` and `is_initialized`.
 For both `title` and `description` we will allocate space equal to 4 bytes plus the length of the string.

 ```rust
 // Calculate account size required